Supply chains have

 Transparency and collaboration are needed to protect workers and drive ethical business practices.

-The Bali Process Government and Business Forum (GABF) provides a strategic platform for collaboration.
-It brings together influential business leaders and ministers from 45 countries and four UN organisations.
+The Bali Process Government and Business Forum (GABF) provides a platform for collaboration between government and business leaders to combat modern slavery, specifically forced labour, human trafficking and the worst forms of child labour.
+It brings together influential business leaders and ministers from 45 Member States and 4 international organisations.

 home-module-main